 Aggression Towards Humans

-Aggression towards humans is usually related to felines being handled or played within the home.
+Unprovoked aggression in cats towards humans is usually related to felines being handled or played within the home.
 Sadly, most attacks are directed toward family members, one study indicated that it occurs more frequently against children and women.

-While scientific research into the impact of the queens prenatal (before birth) and postnatal (after birth) stress together with weaning on behavioural development of kittens continues, it’s been found that intense prenatal stress exposure can result in a heightened sensitivity plus reactivity to stressors whereby kittens may have a diminished ability to handle traumatic situations and may demonstrate intensified emotionality in the form of abnormal levels of fear and aggression.
+While scientific research into the impact of the queens prenatal (before birth) and postnatal (after birth) stress together with weaning on behavioural development of kittens continues, it’s been found that intense prenatal stress exposure can result in a heightened sensitivity plus reactivity to stressors whereby kittens may have a diminished ability to handle traumatic situations and may demonstrate intensified emotionality in the form of abnormal levels of fear and unprovoked aggression.

 Furthermore, a recent study uncovered that early experiences and premature weaning can increase aggression and stereotypic behaviour in cats.